heroiclabs/nakama-docs/docs/gameplay-multiplayer-server-multiplayer.md

 __match_loop(context, dispatcher, tick, state, messages) -> state__

-Called on an interval based on the tick rate returned by `match_init`.
-Each tick the match loop is fired which can process messages received from clients and apply changes to the match state before the next tick.
+Executed on an interval based on the tick rate returned by `match_init`.
+Each tick the match loop is run which can process messages received from clients and apply changes to the match state before the next tick.
 It can also dispatch messages to one or more connected opponents.

 To send messages back to the opponents in the match you can keep track of them in the game state and use the dispatcher object to send messages to subsets of the users or all of them.